-Fire Suppression and Extinguishing (ProStar 190, ProStar 197, X-7, ProStar 214 direct drive, X-14 direct drive, 220 CSX)
+Fire Suppression and Extinguishing (ProStar 190, ProStar 197, X-7, ProStar 214 direct drive and X-14 direct drive)

-These models are specified for two (2) fire extinguishers, both to be held in the void beneath the observer's seat or under the helm on the 220 CSX.
+These models are specified for two (2) fire extinguishers, both to be held in the void beneath the observer's seat.
 One unit is a hand-held 2.5 lb. monoammonium phosphate expellant (dry chemical) unit, which shall be rated Class A (trash, wood and paper), Class B (UL Approved) and Class C (energized electrical equipment).
 These units should be used in fighting all on-board fires other than engine compartment fires.

-Hand-held units (white bottle shown left) should be replaced or recharged as soon as possible after use, or after 12 years from date of manufacture.
+Hand-held units should be replaced or recharged as soon as possible after use, or after 12 years from date of manufacture.
 Any chemical discharge should be cleaned from all surfaces as soon as possible and prior to running the boat again, unless operation is necessary to return to shore.

 The other specified unit is a hand-held fire suppression unit FM-200 (international boats) or FE-241 (domestic boats).
-The difference from V-drive models is that the unit is not mounted in the engine compartment, and it must be manually operated (red bottle shown above right).
+The difference is that in domestic V-drive models the unit is not mounted in the engine compartment, and it must be manually operated (red bottle shown below).